Skip to main content

 What Are the Risk Factors of Dual Diagnosis?

-Dual diagnosis treatment can be a scary thought.
+Treatment can be a scary thought.
 Suffering with mental health concerns is a difficult undertaking, but when substance abuse complicates a mental health diagnosis, it can only make things harder to treat.
-Understanding exactly what dual diagnosis is, common risk factors, and common things associated with dual diagnosis can help you to understand the full spectrum and help you to open yourself to the possibility of getting help for this.
+Understanding exactly what dual diagnosis is, and the common risk factors of dual diagnosis, can help you to understand the full spectrum and help you to open yourself to the possibility of getting help for this.
 Substance abuse and mental health issues can be life altering, receiving the proper care for both diagnoses is vital to being able to overcome, and begin living a normal life again.

 What is Dual Diagnosis?

 Suffering with substance abuse issues, such as drug or alcohol abuse, as well as mental health concerns like depression and anxiety is what is known as dual diagnosis.
 These two disorders coexist in the same person at the same time.
 While the term “dual diagnosis” seems to implicate a single diagnosis, it is actually a combination of diagnoses.
-Dual diagnosis treatment addresses both disorders individually.
+Treatment addresses both disorders individually.

 Your provider will help you to understand how each diagnosis is affecting the other coexisting disorder.
 Ending substance abuse will generally be the first step.
 When the drugs and alcohol are removed from the system, the true extent of the mental health disorders can be seen and then treated.